Arizona Court Records

 - Assault, including the threat of injury

-Examples of Class 2 Misdemeanors include;
+Examples of Class 2 Misdemeanors may include

 - Criminal trespass in the third degree